deep-singh-ctrl/CSOC-2024/Week2.md

 ![Screenshot 2024-06-20 101302](https://github.com/deep-singh-ctrl/CSOC-2024/assets/172205598/f1c64556-b047-486a-ba2e-3249ae98cfd2)

 On running it we get the flag as output.
-(Though its a bit messy)
+(Though its a bit messy , didn't post it to avoid spoliers)